To enjoy the full Mail & Guardian online experience: please upgrade your browser

-France would back African lead intervention in Mali
+France would back an African lead military intervention in Islamist-held northern Mali.
+(AP)

 But even if he believed such an operation was inevitable – and desirable – it was not for France to take the lead, he added.